One of the largest outdoor hot springs in Nevada is here.

 The depth is two feet on the river side, which becomes shallower in the cliff side.

-The water temperature was perfect, 104 degrees F.
+The water temp was perfect, 104 degrees F.

 Water was colorless, crystal clear, and odorless.